 Method #5.
 Reinstall USB Drivers

-Another quick-fix for device descriptor request failed error is reinstalling the USB drivers of that device.
+Another quick fix for device descriptor request failed error is reinstalling the USB drivers of that device.
 Well, every time you add a new device to your Windows PC, it automatically installs the required drivers for that device to work properly.
-In case you are having a hard time fixing unknown USB device or any other errors related to USB devices, simply uninstall its drivers by following the steps mentioned below.
+In case you have a hard time fixing an unknown USB device or any other errors related to USB devices, simply uninstall its drivers by following the steps mentioned below.

 - Open Device Manager.
 You can do it in two ways.